MasonRemaley/steam-scraper/README.md

 # To Do
+- Does early access filter always work when searching only top tags?
+	- It doesn't...
+- Pick some games and double check their data manually, we almost got reviews off by a large factor due to commas lol...
+- Filter based on descriptions?
+Or even just mark them?
+- Also estimate games going on sale?
+- Rename revenue to estimated revenue
+- Maybe include upper and lower estimates for revenue
+- Add a way to remove below a price in the repl instead of in analysis
 - In the process of switching over to a completely repl based approach
 	- better error handling for repl approach?
 - Add some tests to filter.py, I *think* I got it right